bitrise-io/devcenter/_articles/reviews/bitrise-ota-app-deployment-draft.md

 ![](/img/public-install-page-example.png)

 If you visit your iOS Build's page from an iOS device (which you've registered for your account), you’ll see an `Install` button instead of the `Download` button.
-With this **you can install the App on your device directly from Bitrise**.
+With this you **can install** the App on your device directly from Bitrise.

 {% include message_box.html type="warning" title="Shared but can't install it?" content=" You can share this page with anyone, even if they don’t have a Bitrise account, but you have to make it sure that they’ll actually be able to instal the app.
 If you don’t use an Enterprise Provisioning Profile to build your app, you have to add every device identifier (UDID) to the Provisioning Profile (just like you do on your Mac).
 The iOS app can’t be installed on any other device but on the ones which were included in the Provisioning Profile the build was signed with. "%}